 Ian is a medical statistician with an interest in developing new methodology for design and analysis of clinical trials, meta-analysis and observational studies.
 He joined the Unit in 2017 after spending 16 years as a programme leader at the Medical Research Council's Biostatistics Unit in Cambridge.

-Ian is particularly interested in developing methods for handling missing data, where he has contributed to the widespread use of multiple imputation and is now developing extensions for missing-not-at-random data.
+Ian is particularly interested in developing methods for design of non-inferiority and other trials.
+Other interests in trials are in causal inference, for example to correct for departures from randomised treatment.
+He has worked for many years in missing data, where he has contributed to the widespread use of multiple imputation and is now developing extensions for missing-not-at-random data.
 He is also particularly interested in meta-analysis and network meta-analysis, where he has developed methods for assessing and testing inconsistency.
-Other interests in trials are in correcting for departures from randomised treatment and in non-inferiority trial design.
+He co-wrote a tutorial on simulation studies.
 He runs courses on many of these topics and has written a range of Stata software.